Quantum-critical transport in marginal Fermi liquids: Conductivity

-The Monte-carlo calculations of the critical fluctuations of the quantum xy model on a lattice with coupling to fermions provides the collective fluctuation propagator $D$ including its self-energy through coupling to fermions and Umklapp scattering due to the square lattice.
-Therefore, we shall not need $D_0$ in Fig.~\ref{Fig:SE}(a) explicitly but the fact that $D$ is a functional of the fermion propagator is important to note for calculating the vertex, as shown below.
-The availability of the renormalized propagator of the fluctuations for the wiggly lines in Fig.~\ref{Fig:SE} so that they need not be re-calculated in the evaluation of the fermion-vertices below is crucial for the developments below.
+The quantum Monte Carlo calculations (QMC) and a renormalization group (RG) method [which is an extension of Kosterlitz's (RG) for the classical XY model] for the critical fluctuations of the quantum XY model on a lattice with coupling to fermions provides the collective fluctuation propagator $D$ including its self-energy through coupling to fermions and Umklapp scattering owing to the square lattice.
+The calculations of the fluctuations that are caused by topological excitations cannot be obtained by diagrammatic methods.
+The method we use for evaluating the Kubo formula here is diagrammatic.
+So we need a strategy for how to extract the essential input for the calculations performed here from the QMC results.
+There are two essential inputs:\\